google/trillian/README.md

 [Cloud Build configuration](cloudbuild.yaml) and the scripts it depends on are also a useful reference for the required tools and scripts, as it may be more up-to-date than this document.

+Anyone wanting to add a new storage and/or quota implementation should understand how Trillian uses [build tags](/storage/README.md#build-tags).

 ### Rebuilding Generated Code